Firefighters

 Job-related tests

 As part of the recruitment process, there are a number of job-related tests that applicants are required to complete.
-Please see videos below courtesy of Leicestershire Fire and Rescue Service that show these tests in action.
+Please see the videos below which provide a demonstration of the tasks required.

 As part of the Service’s commitment to providing the very best service to all of our communities, we encourage applications from members of our community in recognition of the value that gender, ethnic and background diversity brings to enable us to best serve our communities.
 The Service recognises that a workforce that represents a cross-section of the people is a positive step to ensure that all of our messages are appropriate, clear, and understood.

-The #YouCanToo campaign is about dispelling the stereotype of what a firefighter does and what they look like.
-We understand and value all of our staff and equally we understand how crucial it is that our staff are representative of our community to complement our already positive identity and successes.
-We welcome and encourage applications from our black, Asian and ethnic minority men and women.
+The #FutureFirefighter campaign is about dispelling the stereotype of what a firefighter does and what they look like.
+We understand and value all of our staff and we understand how crucial it is that our staff are representative of the communities we serve.

 Frequently Asked Questions